After China's multibillion-dollar cleanup, water still unfit to drink

 Even such negligible gains could be crucial for a country that has the same amount of water as Britain although its population is 20 times as big.

-“Part of this increase in the supply of water will come from removing all ‘grade V’ water supplies, which is actually useless even for agriculture,” said Debra Tan, director at the China Water Risk organization.
-“Grade IV is not safe to swim in, but it at least is usable.” ($1 = 6.2270 Chinese yuan)
+“Part of this increase in the supply of water will come from removing all ‘grade V’ water supplies, which is actually useless even for agriculture,” said Debra Tan, director at the China Water Risk organisation.
+“Grade IV is not safe to swim in, but it at least is usable.” ($1 = 6.2270 Chinese yuan) (Editing by Ken Wills)